swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Executors

-An executor is a service which accepts the submission of _partial tasks_ and arranges for some thread to run them.
+An executor is a service which accepts the submission of partial tasks and arranges for some thread to run them.
 The system assumes that executors are reliable and will never fail to run a partial task.

 An asynchronous function that is currently running always knows the executor that it's running on.
 This allows the function to avoid unnecessarily suspending when making a call to the same executor, and it allows the function to resume executing on the same executor it started on.

-An executor is called _exclusive_ if the partial tasks submitted to it will never be run concurrently.
+An executor is called *exclusive* if the partial tasks submitted to it will never be run concurrently.
 (Specifically, the partial tasks must be totally ordered by the happens-before relationship: given any two tasks that were submitted and run, the end of one must happen-before the beginning of the other.)
 Executors are not required to run partial tasks in the order they were submitted; in fact, they should generally honor task priority over submission order.

 Swift provides a default executor implementation, but both actor classes and global actors can suppress this and provide their own implementation.

 Generally end-users need not interact with executors directly, but rather use them implicitly by invoking actors and functions which happen to use executors to perform the invoked asynchronous functions.

 ### Task priorities

-Any task is associated with a specific `Task.Priority`.
+A task is associated with a specific `Task.Priority`.

 Task priority may inform decisions an `Executor` makes about how and when to schedule tasks submitted to it.
-An executor may utilize priority information to attempt running higher priority tasks first, and then continuing to serve lower priority tasks.
+An executor may utilize priority information to attempt to run higher priority tasks first, and then continuing to serve lower priority tasks.
+It may also use priority information to affect the platform thread priority.

 The exact semantics of how priority is treated are left up to each platform and specific `Executor` implementation.